 The more detailed your chart of accounts is, the more insight you will have into your company’s cash flow.
 While some people still opt to handle these matters manually, many see the benefit in using accounting platforms like QuickBooks Online to help get the job done.

-Keeping Track of Deductible Expenses When Tax Planning for Property Management Companies
+Keeping Track of Deductible Expenses for Tax Planning

 Much of the money you spend on the properties your business manages can be deducted.
 Some of the expenses property management business owners deduct as part of their tax planning for property management companies include: